All You Need is pi: Quantum Computing with Hermitian Gates: Controlled U(4) gates construction

 While $\pi$-rotations can be useful when implemented directly, some physical qubit implementations do not support such rotations, and in that case $\rpi{\hat{v}}$ gates must be implemented using the available set of basic gates.
-However, as demonstrated in the previous section, the $\pi$-rotation formalism can be useful as a convenient framework for circuit design.
-In this section we provide a few methods which can be used in many cases in order to convert a circuit which was built using $\pi$-rotations to an equivalent circuit which uses gates from the group $\{CNOT,R_{\hat{y}},R_{\hat{z}}\}$, and use those methods in order to decompose the circuits from \ssec{implementations}.
+However, as demonstrated in this paper, the $\pi$-rotation formalism can be useful as a convenient framework for circuit design.
+In this section we provide a few methods which can be used in many cases in order to convert a circuit which was built using $\pi$-rotations to an equivalent circuit which uses gates from the group $\{CNOT,R_{\hat{y}},R_{\hat{z}}\}$, and use those methods in order to decompose the presented controlled $U(4)$ gates.